benwilcock/spring-rsocket-demo/docs/first-try-rsocket.md

 Frame => Stream ID: 1 Type: CANCEL Flags: 0b0 Length: 6
 ```

-> There will be some additional output on the server which is related to how the communication was setup.
+> There will be some additional output on the server.
+This is related to how the communication was setup.

 ## Wrapping Up